-This year, we feature two intensive sessions on Saturday morning: A three-hour long science communications workshop, Science Writing: Tips From a Pro brought to you by Amy Lindsay '81.
-Tony Fisher '80, will be back for another Charm School session, a two-hour intensive on business etiquette.
+We featured two intensive sessions on Saturday morning: A three-hour long science communications workshop, Science Writing: Tips From a Pro brought to you by Amy Lindsay '81.
+Tony Fisher '80, who was back for another Charm School session, a two-hour intensive on business etiquette.

 Science Writing: Tips From a Pro 9 a.m. to noon, Vollum 120

 If a scientist cannot effectively communicate what he or she has done and what it means, then it doesn’t mean anything.
 Your ability to land a good job, get promoted, win grants, or even graduate from Reed depend on your ability to draft clear and compelling written and oral scientific communications, and to do it FAST.

 SPACE IN SCIENCE WRITING IS LIMITED TO 20 PARTICIPANTS WHO MUST PRE-REGISTER.

 - Send your name, year, and major to Amy Lindsay.